jgscott/STA380/README.md

 ### (7) Networks and association rules

 Networks and association rule mining.
+If time: spectral clustering.

 Slides: [Intro to networks](slides/Networks.pdf).
 Note: these slides refer to "lastfm.R" but this is the same thing as "playlists.R" below.